ArtisanMobile/devdocs/_posts/2014-05-08-callbacks.md

 This call is non-blocking so code execution will continue immediately to the next line of code.

-Here is an example where I wait for no more than 3 seconds for the first playlist to download:
+Here is an example where I wait for no more than 3 seconds for the first playlist to download and then transition to my MainActivity:

 {% highlight java %}
+public class SplashActivity extends ArtisanActivity {

+  @Override
+  protected void onCreate(Bundle savedInstanceState) {
+    super.onCreate(savedInstanceState);
+    setContentView(R.layout.activity_splash);

     ArtisanManager.onFirstPlaylistDownloaded(this, new ArtisanManagerCallback() {
       @Override
       public void execute() {
-    Toast.makeText(MainActivity.this, "First playlist is here!", Toast.LENGTH_SHORT).show();
+        Intent nextActivityIntent = new Intent(SplashActivity.this, MainActivity.class);
+        startActivity(nextActivityIntent);
+        finish();
       }
     }, 3000);
+  }
+}
 {% endhighlight %}

 <p>You can only register one onFirstPlaylistDownloaded callback, if you register new blocks they will replace the previous block.</p>